 For general business registration and HIC information, check the Connecticut Business Services and the Department of Consumer Protection websites.
 They are your official go-to resources for setting up your new venture.

 Starting your landscaping business in Connecticut involves a few key expenses beyond general business formation.
-You will likely need a Home Improvement Contractor (HIC) registration, which requires a non-refundable application fee of $220.00 and an annual renewal fee of $220.00.
+You may need a Home Improvement Contractor (HIC) registration, which requires a non-refundable application fee of $220.00 and an annual renewal fee of $220.00.
 Additionally, you must have general liability insurance of at least $20,000 to be eligible.
 Depending on your services, you might also need a Pesticide Applicator License (fees vary) or a Nursery Dealer License (around $50–$150).
-You may also have initial business fees, such as a $120.00 filing fee for an LLC.
+If you are starting a new business you may need to pay to register with the state, such as a $120.00 filing fee for an LLC.

 Yes.
 Beyond general business registration, Connecticut asks you to consider a couple of specialized licenses.
 If you're involved with certain services, such as applying pesticides, you'll need a Pesticide Applicator Certification from the Department of Energy and Environmental Protection.
 Also, if your services fall under home improvement or construction, you may need to register as a Home Improvement Contractor (HIC) with the Department of Consumer Protection, which renews every two years.
 Keep in mind that landscape architects follow a different licensing path.